 Edible sugar glue is like a magical potion.
 When it comes to heavy fondant decorations, bulky gumpaste figures, and delicate sugar flowers, edible sugar glue works like magic.
 Water just doesn’t have the strength to hold things together like it does.

-How do you make Edible Sugar Glue?
+How do I store Edible Sugar Glue?

 This is the best part!
 It’s super easy and cheap to make and you can whip it up at home in no time.
 There are actually 2 ways to make edible glue, but they are both super easy.